-(d) Potential Areas of Recommendations
+(d) Opportunities

-Recommendations for governments
+Opportunities for governments

 (a) Strengthen national policies, strategies and legal frameworks, related to human mobility to systematically include the relevant environmental and climate factors impacting mobility patterns, through whole-of-government approach i.e. in coordination with climate and environment stakeholders, as well as other relevant actors across policy areas, such as labor ministries.